 Apply to be a Peer Reviewer

 OVC is seeking reviewers from diverse backgrounds and regions to assess grant applications.
-Reviewers should have relevant crime victimization experience and expertise at the local, state, Federal or Tribal levels in areas such as but not limited to:
+Reviewers should have relevant experience in the field of victim assistance and expertise at the local, state, federal, or tribal levels in areas such as but not limited to—

-All reviews are conducted remotely and, typically, reviewers score 5-10 applications within a two week period.
-Before beginning their work, reviewers must participate in an orientation telephone call, which covers the role and responsibilities of the reviewers and the background and purpose of the grant program under review.
-Reviewers must also enter their scores and comments to an automated data system, and usually will participate in a consensus call with all other reviewers.
+All reviews are conducted electronically and, typically, reviewers assess and score 10–12 applications within a 2 week period.
+Before beginning their work, reviewers must participate in an orientation telephone call, which covers the roles and responsibilities of the reviewers and the background and purpose of the grant program under review.
+Reviewers must also enter their scores and comments to an automated data system, and participate in a consensus call with all other reviewers on their assigned panel.

 If you are interested in becoming a peer reviewer, please send an up-to-date resume or curriculum vitae, including a valid email address, to OJP Peer Review.